Maryam-192005/Mini-Projects/README.md

 # Mini-Projects
-This repo will contain some mini projects
+This repo will contain some mini projects (such as to do list,calculator using html css and javascript)